greenjoe/lambdaFromString/README.md

 Information about the expected type is needed so that the compiler can use it's type inference when compiling lambda code and users don't have to write those types inside the actual lambda code.

-The compilation process takes time (over 1s on my laptop) so it cannot be used in computation intensive loops.
+The compilation process takes time (on my laptop: first call ~1s, subsequent calls ~0.1s).
 The library is rather intended to be used once during the configuration reading process when the application starts.
 LambdaFactory instances are threadsafe.